clever-lang/clever-doc/getting_started.rst

 **Clever** is a general purpose dynamically typed, multi-paradigm (object-oriented, imperative) programming language written in *C++*.
-It aims to have a small footprint and supply an useful set of features, many seen in other languages.
+It aims to have a small footprint and supply a useful set of features, many seen in other languages.

 -----------